deeqkko/devops_docker/README.md

 Exercise 1.14.
 Dockerfile.
 Development version was used.
 Pressing and pressing...

 * Folder Ex-1.15
-_<TODO>_
+Exercise 1.15 Dockerfile, readme and some resource files.
+Crank up the base!

 * Folder Ex-1.16
 Readme file with a link to heroku-app

 * Folder Ex-1.17
 Readme and Dockerfile for Ex 1.17.
 Created a python3-cli container based on alpine image.